- About us

 Spring is a time of stirring because it is the season of wind in the environment and our bodies.
 Wind appears quickly, can change without warning and is as destabilizing as it is unpredictable.
 Wind shows in the body in various ways.
 Signs of wind energy are dizziness, cramps, spasms, tremors, pain that comes and goes and twitches or pulsating headaches.
 Wind also commonly affects the skin and shows as itching or skin irritation or dryness.
 The stirring nature of wind can also show as vertigo, ringing in the ears.
 On an emotional level it can cause inability to settle, nervousness, agitation, and turmoil.

-As with all times of year eating local and seasonal food helps us to align with the energetics of nature.
 You can learn more about the seasonal foods of Spring here.

 The comments are closed.